OneDrive/onedrive-api-docs/docs/rest-api/api/user_get_mailboxsettings.md

 # Get user mailbox settings

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Get the user's [mailboxSettings](../resources/mailboxsettings.md).
-This includes settings for automatic replies (notify people automatically upon receipt of their email), locale (language and country/region), and time zone, and working hours.
+This includes settings for automatic replies (notify people automatically upon receipt of their email), locale (language and country/region), time zone, and working hours.

 You can view all mailbox settings, or, get specific settings.

 Time zone is one of the preferred settings a user can set up for the user's mailbox.
-Valid time zone formats include the Windows time zone format and [Internet Assigned Numbers Authority (IANA) time zone](http://www.iana.org/time-zones) (also known as Olson time zone) format.
+The user chooses it from the [supported time zones](outlookuser_supportedtimezones.md) that an administrator has set up for the user's mailbox server.
+The administrator sets up time zones in the Windows time zone format or  [Internet Assigned Numbers Authority (IANA) time zone](http://www.iana.org/time-zones) (also known as Olson time zone) format.
 The Windows format is the default.

 When you get a user's preferred time zone, the time zone is returned in the format that it was set up.
 If you want that time zone to be in a specific format (Windows or IANA), you can first [update the preferred time zone in that format as a mailbox setting](user_update_mailboxsettings.md).
 Subsequently you will be able to get the time zone in that format.
 Alternatively, you can manage the format conversion separately in your app.